Ask Slashdot: How Can You Teach Programming To Schoolchildren?

 Putting a GUI together from a few pre set options in some educational software to create an instan

-Only teach basic computer logic (Score:3)
+Only teach basic computer logic (Score:2, Insightful)

 Stop wasting everyone's time trying to teach them how to program.